apache/spark/docs/monitoring.md

 will run as each micro-batch will trigger one or more jobs which will be finished shortly, but compaction won't run in many cases for batch query.

+Please also note that this is a new feature introduced in Spark 3.0, and may not be completely stable.
+In some circumstance, the compaction may exclude more events than you expect, leading some UI issues on History Server for the application.
+Use with caution.

 ### Spark History Server Configuration Options

 Security options for the Spark History Server are covered more detail in the